2. First Steps

 Each one of the selector buttons at the screen borders calls up a specific view; clicking this one, for instance, opens and closes Live’s browser:

-Enabling the Second Window option via CTRL - Shift - W (PC) / CMD - Shift - W (Mac) or in the View menu opens a second window that will display an alternate collection of Live’s views.
+Enabling the Second Window option via CTRL-Shift-W(Win) / CMD-Shift-W(Mac) or in the View menu opens a second window that will display an alternate collection of Live’s views.

 If Live’s browser is open, you can adjust the main window’s horizontal split by dragging.